-Form I-94 is the Arrival/Departure Record created by U.S. Customs and Border Protection (CBP) upon a nonimmigrant visitor's entry to the U.S. It is important to check your I-94 after you enter the U.S. to ensure that you have entered the U.S. in the correct visa status.
-If you believe you have been entered in the wrong visa status, please contact the ISSO.
+Form I-94 is the Arrival/Departure Record created by U.S. Customs and Border Protection (CBP) upon a nonimmigrant visitor's entry to the U.S. It is important to check your I-94 after you enter the U.S. to ensure that you have entered the U.S. in the correct immigration status.
+If you believe you have been entered in the wrong immigration status, please contact the ISSO.

 Electronic Form I-94